 The Company's main activity is the financing of group companies, through bond offerings on the international capital markets.
-The repayment of the bonds to the investors is guaranteed by BMW AG as disclosed in note 2 to the financial statements.
+The repayment of the bonds to the investors is guaranteed by BMW AG as disclosed in note 13 to the financial statements.
 The Company has derivative financial instruments in place to mitigate interest rate risk and currency risk.
 We paid specific attention to the areas of focus driven by the operations of the Company, as set out below.

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
 In particular, we considered where the board of directors made important judgements, for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
-In these considerations, we paid attention to, amongst others, the assumptions underlying the physical and transition risk related to climate change.
-In the section 'Use of estimates and judgements' of the financial statements, the Company describes the areas of judgement in applying accounting policies and the key sources of estimation uncertainty.
-Given the significant estimation uncertainty and the related higher inherent risks of material misstatement in the measurement of expected credit losses and derivative valuation, we considered these matters as key audit matters as set out in the section 'Key audit matters' of this report.
+We also paid attention to climate-related risks.
+In the notes of the financial statements, the Company describes the areas of judgement in applying accounting policies and the key sources of estimation uncertainty.

+Given the significant estimation uncertainty and the related higher inherent risks of material misstatement in the valuation of derivatives and the measurement of expected credit losses, we considered these matters as key audit matters as set out in the section 'Key audit matters' of this report.
 Furthermore, we identified the existence of the loans issued and hedge accounting as key audit matter because of the importance of existence for users of the financial statements and the detailed requirements for hedge accounting.